Mowai: Demography

 Most of the people are from Schedule Caste which constitutes 34.66% of total population in Mowai.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 277 people were engaged in work activities out of the total population of Mowai which includes 239 males and 38 females.
 According to census survey report 2011, 86.64% workers describe their work as main work and 13.36% workers are involved in marginal activity providing livelihood for less than 6 months.

 Transport

-Bilga railway station is the nearest train station 1.5 km only.
+Bilga railway station is the nearest train station at only 1.5 km.
 And second Partabpura railway station is the nearest train station however, Phillaur Junction train station is 12.8 km away from the village.
-The village is 44 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 138 km away in Amritsar and Mowai has its own small bus stand from where you can take direct bus to Delhi and other cities.
+The village is 44 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh.
+Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 138 km away in Amritsar.
+Mowai has its own small bus stand from where you can take direct busses to Delhi and other cities.